anhinga/JuliaCon2021-poster/README.md

 ---

-I'll keep editing this repository to improve presentation of this and related material till the time of JuliaCon 2021 poster session (July 30).
+I might keep adding subdirectories to this repository with additional material.

 ---